wrapperband/FeathercoinWalletGuide/README.md

 ### Introduction to Feathercoin Core
 ***What is the Feathercoin core wallet?***

+Cryptocurrency is digital form of currency that is being used increasingly all over the world because it has been designed to be used on the internet.
+Currencies like Feathercoin are based on open source code and a distributed security model, which means anyone can mine or produce the coins or contribute to the code and development.

 Cryptographic currency wallets are like a normal wallet but for "internet cash".
-Although they do a complex job effectively validating your currency isn't counterfeit, wallets like the Feathercoin wallet, have been designed to be intuitive to use and allow new users to get started without having to understands the technical details of how it operates.
+Although they do a complex job effectively validating your currency isn't counterfeit have been designed to be intuitive to use and allow new users to get started without having to understands the technical details of how it operates.

-When you download a wallet it consists of two parts, a ledger or blockchain containing information on transactions to and from an address and the software to initiate and check transactions on the system are within the rules.
+When you download a wallet it consists of two parts, a ledger or blockchain containing information on transactions to and from an address and the software to initiate and check transactions on the system are within the rules of how the software validates transactions.

 ***Where is the currency stored?***

 Transactions are stored on the blockchain, the wallet contains your "keys" or addresses to those transactions.
 This means the transactions are public, it is the fact that who owns the address is unknown which provide privacy.

-Once the wallet is installed you can generate a Bitcoin address.
+Once the wallet is installed you can generate a Feathercoin address.
 The addresses are then passed between the users, usually the "receiver" communicates an address to send the funds to.
+The address is sometime called the public key.

 The sender returns the funds to the "receive" address.
 That transfer of receive address can be done by email or encrypted by Bitmessage or Tor, to prevent the "man in the middle" identification of the address.

 ***What is mining and how is it controlled?***

 Mining is done by 3rd parties using feathercoind (server daemon), additional software and hard ware.

 The feathercoind program includes the wallet transaction verification algorithms and functions, but without the Graphical user interface (GUI).

 Feathercoin has had it's Proof of work (POW) algorythm enhanced to make it more compatible with distributed mining on widely available commercial graphics cards.
 The GPUs do the mathematical cryptographic calculations and compatible mining software such as NSGminer use that to test if the have found a block and process the transactions.

 It is the feathercoind (or daemon software) that confirms that a block is valid and spreads that block of transactions round the Peer to Pear network to all the other wallets and miners.
 A block becomes the next on the blockchain when it is accepted by more than 50% of the network as part of a correct and valid chain.

 ***What is the difference between version 0.8 series and version 0.9 series Feathercoin (FTC) wallets?***

 Feathercoin core wallets 0.9.3.x has re based moved to the Bitcoin framework.
 Previously FTC use / was based on the Litecoin framework.
 Lizhi has spent the last year re-writing the Feathercoin coode, adding new features, developing and testing the core series. including maintaining backward compatibility so it is possible to stay on the 0.8.7.x series.